sid5432/pypdx/README.md

 able to use the program without installing the *psycopg2* module, since it is not imported unless you specify the PostgreSQL database option.

+## A Simpler Viewer

+For a more friendly user interface, and for viewing the contents of the PDX XML files, have a look at my simple web app [pdxdisplay](https://github.com/sid5432/pdxdisplay)
+(written as a [Flask](http://flask.pocoo.org/) application).
+The *pdxdisplay* program has also been packaged as a [docker container](https://github.com/sid5432/pdx-docker), together with a PostgreSQL database.

 ## Closing Remarks

 I have only seen a very small number of PDX files, and there does not seem to be